 - 2. Slavery or slave trade, - 3.
-Murder of causing the disappearance of individuals. - 4.
+Murder of causing the disappearance of individuals, - 4.
 Torture or other cruel, inhuman, or degrading treatment or punishment, - 5.
 All violence to life or limb, - 6.
 Taking of hostages, - 7.
 Punishment without fair and regular trial, - 8.
 Prolonged arbitrary detention, - 9.
 Failure to care for and collect the wounded and sick,12 - 10.
 Systematic racial discrimination, or - 11.A consistent pattern of gross violations of internationally recognized human rights. - D. A judge advocate must also recognize that "state practice" is a key component to a human rights violation.
 What amounts to state practice is not clearly defined by the law.
-However, it is relatively clear that acts which directly harm individuals, when committed by state agents, fall within this definition.
+However, it is relatively clear that acts which directly harm individuals, when committed by state agents, fall within this definition."
 This results in what may best be understood as a "negative" human rights obligation-to take no action that directly harms individuals.
 The proposition that U.S. forces must comply with this "negative" obligation is not inconsistent with the training and practice of U.S. forces.
 For example, few would assert that U.S. forces should be able to implement plans and policies which result in cruel or inhumane treatment of civilians.
 However, the proposition that the concept of "practicing, encouraging, or condoning" human rights violations results in an affirmative obligation-to take affirmative measures to prevent such violations by host nation forces or allies-is more controversial.
-How aggressively, if at
+How aggressively, if at all, must U.S. forces endeavor to prevent violations of human rights law by third parties in areas where such forces are operating?

-This provision must be understood within the context from which it derives.
+12 This provision must be understood within the context from which it derives.
 This is not a component of the Restatement list, but instead comes from Article 3 of the Geneva Conventions.
 As such, it is a "right" intended to apply to a "conflict" scenario.
 As such, the JA should recognize that the "essence" of this right is not to care for every sick and wounded person encountered during every military operation, but relates to wounded and sick in the context of some type of conflict.
 As such, it is legitimate to consider this obligation limited to those individuals whose wound or sickness is directly attributable to U.S. operations.
 While extending this protection further may be a legitimate policy decision, it should not be regarded as obligatory.